-But you might want to give yourself a bit of a jump start before you wade into Aussie lingo cold mate; there are a number of books you can buy that will help you get your head around Australian slang before you have to tackle it yourself.
+But you might want to give yourself a bit of a jump start before you wade into Aussie lingo cold mate and buy an Australian slang book; there are a number of books you can buy that will help you get your head around Aussie slang before you have to tackle it yourself.

 And why not make a special note of any words and phrases that will be most useful to you.

 When you get here you could try writing the words or expressions down that you don't get and just make a note about the context in which you heard it, that'll give you a clue about the meaning.

 You can always ask an Aussie, just to see if you have the expression written correctly and whether it is a polite expression to use, which could save you some embarrassment later.